pkic/pkimm/categories/strategy-and-vision/_index.md

+---
+date: 2023-03-21T7:00:00Z
+title: Strategy and vision
+weight: 1

+---

 # Strategy and vision - PKI maturity model category

-The purpose of this document is to provide information on maturity model and assessment questions for the strategy and vision category of the [PKI maturity model](../../model/pkimm.md).
+The purpose of this document is to provide information on maturity model and assessment questions for the strategy and vision category of the [PKI maturity model](../../model/).

 It consists of the following parts:
 - Maturity model